 This office provides support in the planning and execution of the North Bay Stand Down.
-This four day event is held in October at the Dixon May Fair.
+This four-day event is held in October at the Dixon May Fair.
 This office supplies one person for the planning committee that meets monthly for three months and then every week for next three months prior to the event.
-The veteran service office spends 10 hours a day for 4 days during the Stand Down including set up and take down.
-This event caters to the down and out homeless veterans who almost all have mental health and substance use problems.
+The veteran service office then spends 10 hours a day for 4 days during the Stand Down including set up and take down.
+Our VSR Pat Sheehan is a full time board member for the North bay Stand Down also.
+This event caters to the down and out and homeless veterans who almost all have mental health and substance use problems.
 This office uses one hundred and thirty hours to help the stand down happen.
 The stand down services approximately 250 veterans and their families each year.
 We also do all of the verification of the DD-214's and registration.
 The need for this stand down is great in that we support Yolo, Sonoma & Napa Counties who do not have a regular stand down.